 Importance of reservation department for the guests:

-3. Plan Holiday or Rooms - He is able to plan his holiday or tour without worrying about the basic needs of accommodation and food.
-Any business trip, sightseeing tour or excursions may be planned separately after fixing the accommodation.
+3. Plan Holiday or Rooms – He can plan his holiday or tour without worrying about the basic needs of accommodation and food.
+Any business trip, sightseeing tour, or excursion may be planned separately after fixing the accommodation.

-4. Other facilities - The guest is ensured of certain facilities offered by the hotel which can be confirmed by making the reservation e.g. sightseeing tours, a business centre offering secretarial services, entertainment etc. He is also able to give the hotel address to his associates for any meetings, correspondence transfers to and from the hotel.
+4. Other facilities – The guest is assured of certain facilities offered by the hotel which can be confirmed by making the reservation e.g. sightseeing tours, a business center offering secretarial services, entertainment, etc. He is also able to give the hotel address to his associates for any meetings, and correspondence transfers to and from the hotel.

 1. Forecasting – Prior reservation gives the hotel an indication of the level of business likely to be encountered during any particular period.
 The reservations manager knows the amount of business ensured during that period from the confirmed reservations.
 It enables him to forecast future revenue generation and take necessary action to improve the amount of revenue expected.

-2. Rate Floating - The reservation department make sure that the hotel's rates are available on online and offline channels without any rate parity.
+2. Rate Floating – The reservation department makes sure that the hotel’s rates are available on online and offline channels without any rate parity.

-3. Availablity - The reservation department is also responsible to maintain the hotels available on all online and offline channels.
+3. Availablity – The reservation department is also responsible for maintaining the hotels available on all online and offline channels.

-4. Guest satisfaction - The hotel is able to plan its activities and be prepared to receive an expected guest.
-They are able to provide the necessary services and facilities like security, transfers, preference of rooms to known guests, providing complimentary and any particular service asked by the guest at the time of making the reservation.
+4. Guest satisfaction – The hotel can plan its activities and be prepared to receive an expected guest.
+They can provide the necessary services and facilities like security, transfers, preference of rooms to known guests, providing complimentary and any particular service asked by the guest at the time of making the reservation.

-5. Planning - The front office manager is able to make the necessary decision regarding the no of walk-instant that can be accommodated on a particular day.
-Rooms requiring be repairing or taking off for redecoration can be blocked during the slack period as shown by the reservations.
+5. Planning – The front office manager can make the necessary decision regarding the no of walk-instant that can be accommodated on a particular day.
+Rooms requiring repairing or taking off for redecoration can be blocked during the slack period as shown by the reservations.
 The no of rooms to be blocked for such purposes will also be determined according to the expected guest arrivals.